 However different types of food will, in fact, tame it faster and cause it to gain extra levels when it finishes.
 Prime meat can be taken from large beasts for carnivores for example.
 However, kibble is generally the best.
 There are six types of kibble and each one is crafted from different size dinosaur eggs, so it’s worth getting some extra dinos and start an egg farm.

-Some creatures get tamed other ways, a few are passive and require you to follow it around and feed it by hand.
+Some creatures are tamed other ways, a few are passive and require you to follow it around and feed it by hand.
 Others are more unique.
-To tame a horse you jump on its back and try to stay on it, feeding it carrots while it attempts bucks you off.
+To tame a horse you jump on its back and try to stay on it, feeding it carrots while it attempts to buck you off.
 Wyvern eggs must be stolen from nests and then raised.
 While Reapers must be weakened to a point that they grab and impregnate you with a baby alien (seriously).

-You can also breed your creatures and raise the babies.
-Raised creatures will have better stats than their parents and sometimes are born with a mutation in its coloring.
-Raising baby creatures as with all other things is also very time consuming, but a lot of fun.
+You can also breed your creatures and raise babies.
+Raised creatures will have better stats than their parents and sometimes are born with a mutation in their coloring.
+Raising baby creatures as with all other things is also very time-consuming, but a lot of fun.

 You will need to navigate the map to find rare resources and find the best ways to gather and transport them to where you need to go.
-You will plant a garden of vegetables that take real time to grow.
+You will even plant a garden of vegetables that take real-time to grow.
 Time is an important aspect of Ark, everything in it takes time.
 You can mitigate this somewhat when playing solo or owning a private server (which I recommend, more on that later).
-The reality is, grind core to the game, and altering it too much will suck the fun from it.
+The reality is, grindcore to the game, and altering it too much will suck the fun from it.

 Then you have PvP.
 Oh boy.
 Do not play official PvP.
-Remember Ark takes a lot of time on standard settings.
+Remember Ark, takes a lot of time on standard settings.
 Certain dinosaurs and beasts can take several real-time hours to tame.
-During this time, you must keep the creature your taming safe among other things.
+During this time, you must keep the creature you’re taming safe, among other things.
 Another player with a bigger stronger dino or simply better gear because they have been playing longer can take that away from you in seconds by killing it.

 In the game’s defense.
 It wants you to be in a tribe of ten or more players who can take shifts and work together.
-What happens in reality is one tribe ends up with around 30 players or even 15 players with no life outside of the game, and they don’t let anyone else play until the server dies.
+What happens, in reality, is one tribe ends up with around 15 to 30 players with no life outside of the game, and they don’t let anyone else play until the server dies.
 Combine this with numerous bugs and exploits that the player base will happily use, it is not worth trying to fight it all unless all you literally intend to do is play Ark nearly 24/7

 In the past, I have run my own PvP servers with offline raid protection and rules.
 It was so much fun, but it takes a ton of effort advertising your server and being judge, jury, and executioner when it comes to the trolls and rule breakers that inevitability show up.
 When it works, the PvP is beautiful and unique, but it takes a lot of effort to ever see it.

-We come up with new ideas, such as only building wooden bases and instead of taking on bosses in their respective arenas, we fight them at our bases.
+We come up with new ideas, such as only building wooden bases, and instead of taking on bosses in their respective areas, we fight them at our bases.
 Sometimes we do PvP events against each other and more.

 While this works for us, the fact that we need to make up special rules to fully enjoy Ark Survival Evolved is not a point in its favor.

-When you see an alpha Rex near your base it is frightening, and traveling the more dangerous zones will truly make you sweat as danger could come at any time.
-It can be frustrating at times, the game isn’t always fair and a lot of its mechanics are downright frustrating.
-Yet after all the time I’ve put in, the bugs, and the horse crap.
+When you see an alpha Rex near your base, it is frightening, and traveling the more dangerous zones will truly make you sweat as danger could come at any time.
+It can be frustrating, the game isn’t always fair and a lot of its mechanics are downright maddening.
+Yet, after all the time I’ve put in and the bugs, and the horse crap I’ve suffered through.

 Check out my review of Ark Genesis!
 If you enjoy this content, consider supporting it via my Creator Store or Kofi page!